Vatshayan/Final-Year-Project-Cryptographic-Technique-for-Communication-System/README.md

 ## RESEARCH PAPER

-🔥 I have Published a IEEE Research Paper(scopus) on this Project on Sept 2020.
+🔥 I have Published a IEEE Research Paper(scopus) on this Project.

 You can view and read my Research paper at- **[LINK](https://ieeexplore.ieee.org/document/9199997)**